New Limits on Polarized Power Spectra at 126 and 164 MHz: Relevance to Epoch of Reionization Measurements: Results

 \subsection{Polarized Leakage into the EoR Power Spectrum}

-As discussed in Section \ref{sec:PolarizationReview}, the dominant form of leakage of polarized power into $P_I$ in the PAPER power spectrum analysis comes from $Q \to I$ due to the primary beam ellipticity, as given in Equation \ref{eq:BeamLeakage}.
+As discussed in Section \ref{sec:PolarizationReview}, the dominant form of leakage of polarized power into $P_I$ in the analysis of the PAPER power spectrum comes from $Q \to I$ due to the primary beam ellipticity, as given in Equation \ref{eq:BeamLeakage}.
 In general, calculating the fractional power leakage

 depends on knowing both the primary beam and the sky.
-We have done simulations to determine this factor in M13, but here we also develop an approximation which allows us to estimate $\xi$ knowing only the primary beam, under some assumptions about the source distribution on the sky.
+We have done simulations to determine this factor in M13, but here we also develop an approximation that allows us to estimate $\xi$ knowing only the primary beam, under some assumptions about the source distribution on the sky.

-We approximate $I$ and $Q$ as Gaussian, random fields with mean zero (as an interferometer, we are insensitive to the mean value in any case).
+We approximate $I$ and $Q$ as Gaussian, random fields with mean zero (as an interferometer, PAPER is insensitive to the mean value in any case).
 We also assume that $\langle Q^2 \rangle \approx p^2 \langle I^2 \rangle$, that is, there is an average polarization fraction $p$ of Stokes $I$ relative to $Q$, where $p\ll1$ \citep[which is indeed true at higher frequencies;][]{Tucci2012}.
 Under these assumptions, we can write the square of the visibility $V_I$, proportional to the measured $I$ spectrum, as

 where $P_I$ and $P_Q$ are the true power spectra of $I$ and $Q$, and $\otimes$ denotes a convolution.
 The weighting factors $\mathcal{A}_\pm$ are the contributions in power from the summed and differenced primary beams, defined as